baracs21/baracs21/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a complete serverless application on AWS to make your daily life easier
+[//]: # (- 🔭 I’m currently working on a complete serverless application on AWS to make your daily life easier)
 - 🌱 I’m currently learning go, typescript, aws and many other things ;)
-- 💬 Ask me about cloud applications, AWS, ci/cd, spring, testing and distributed architectures
+- 💬 Ask me about cloud applications, AWS, CI/CD, Spring, Testing, Golang and distributed systems
 - 📫 How to reach me: Add me here ;)

 <!--